'Expensive failure': NZ's cost per prisoner hits $150,000 a year

 Davis dismissed these concerns, saying many of the former National government's initiatives didn't work.

-"Alcohol and other drug programmes were delivered to around 2,000 individuals each year ... these have been replaced", he said.
+"Alcohol and other drug programmes were delivered to around 2,000 individuals each year ... these have been replaced," he said.

 Corrections Association President Floyd du Plessis said he "completely disagrees" with the approach, and suggests Davis was "playing the political game".